 What we did not know was Bubba had recently experienced a spiritual conversion, and he was concerned about our spiritual condition.
 He was coming to visit for the purpose of witnessing Christ to his little brother and new sister in law!
 Had we known what was about to happen we might not have been so eager to have him visit.

-I wrote in an earlier post that a businessman from home had called me just prior to this request from Bubba for a visit, and this relative stranger told me, “Your brother has gone off the deep end with some type of religious experience.”
-I dismissed this man’s evaluation very quickly, since I knew there was not a man on earth more emotionally stable than my hero brother.
-Within the first 15 minutes of Bubba’s presence in our small apartment, I wasn’t so sure that the businessman’s evaluation was wrong.
-All of his conversation was colored with remarks about his conversion, and how the Holy Spirit now had control of his life.
-Bubba had talked with me in the past about character and clean, moral living, but I had never heard him use terms like “Savior, the Lord Jesus, and the Holy Spirit.”
-I had not heard him talk about complete changes that had recently occurred in his thoughts, his actions and his habits.
-I do know that these changes in his attitudes and his conversation made Cathy and me very uncomfortable, so whenever we could, we changed the subject from religion to something less intimidating.
+Earlier I had received a phone call from an El Dorado business man telling me my brother had recently had some type of spiritual conversion and was acting very strangely at the hospital.
+Within the first fifteen minutes of Bubba’s presence in our small apartment both Cathy and I agreed he was different.
+All of his conversation was colored with remarks about his spiritual conversion and how the Holy Spirit now had control of his life.
+Bubba had spoken with me in the past about character and clean, moral living, but I had never heard him use terms like “Savior, the Lord Jesus, and the Holy Spirit.”
+These overt changes in his attitudes and conversation made us very uncomfortable.
+Neither of us had been spiritually converted, and whenever possible we changed the subject from religion to something less intimidating.